 - Secure the three strands at one end and braid until you reach the other end, then tuck the other pieces underneath the challah to secure.
 Repeat with other half.

 - Carefully place the loaves on two parchment lined baking sheets, cover lightly with plastic wrap, ferment another 45 minutes or so until it's light and fuffy looking (exact proofing timing for challah will depend on environmental conditions.)

-- Meanwhile, preheat oven to 350 degrees F. Brush last egg yolk with 1/2 tablespoon of water and brush generously over challah.
+- Meanwhile, preheat oven to 350 degrees F. Which the last egg yolk with 1/2 tablespoon of water and brush generously over challah.
 Repeat to have two coats an sprinkle with seeds.
 Bake for 30-35 minutes, or until golden brown and with an internal temperature of 190 degrees F, rotating pans halfway through.
 (Flip around and switch rack position.)
 If the challot start to brown too fast, cover with foil until done.